Friday, June 7, 2024

-Tales of a Gauri Lahpai Chieftain
+Tale of a Gauri Lahpai chieftain

 Our first homeland (Majoi Shingra) was said to have been on a vast, fertile plateau somewhere up north in Mongolia.
 The Majoi Shingra community thrived, and in no time evolved into a strong major race, the land becoming known as Singhpaw Dan Layang (Singhpaw Nation Plains).
 The paramount chief was Wahkyet Wa, the acknowledged progenitor of the 5 Kachin tribes.